-Information about emergency response procedures is provided at the beginning of each semester at student orientation, and it is re-emphasized throughout the year on a campus-wide basis.
+Information about incident response procedures is provided at the beginning of each term at student orientation, and it is re-emphasized throughout the year on a campus-wide basis.
 Other relevant advisories are issued as needed, such as those posted at the start of inclement weather season.
-Information on how to receive emergency notifications is also located in the Campus Closure Policy, which is provided electronically to the entire campus community on an annual basis.
+Information on how to receive emergency notifications and timely warnings is also located in various places, such as the Safety and Security webpage and bulletin boards on campus.
 Additionally, every campus building is equipped with an emergency evacuation sign that illustrates the emergency evacuation route.